SiqiLii/Retrieve-and-Demonstration-ST/README.md

 We are using english-to-german translation language pair of the [MuST-C](https://www.aclweb.org/anthology/N19-1202) dataset(v.2) for training and evaluation, which is a multilingual speech-to-text translation corpus on English TED talks.

-[Download](https://ict.fbk.eu/must-c) (en-de language pair) and unpack MuST-C data to a path `${MUSTC_ROOT}/en-de`
+Download MuST-C v2(en-de language pair) and unpack MuST-C data to a path `${MUSTC_ROOT}/en-de`

 ### Rare Word List Generation
 We first take the train-split to evaluate how many rare words are there and where do they appear, write them to a rare word list at rareword_terminology.txt.
-Here's our generated [rare word list](https://ict.fbk.eu/rareword_terminology.txt)
+Here's our generated [rare word list](https://drive.google.com/file/d/1WgL_KKi11o1_j3P8rGdmrD-wcioq4K-X/view?usp=drive_link)
 ```bash
 python preprocessing/rareword_analyze.py ${MUSTC_ROOT}/train/txt/train.en
 ```